AkshatAdsule/172_final_project/server/README.md

 - **Certificate Errors (MQTT):** Verify paths in `config.json` are correct and certificates are valid.
 - **Database Issues:** Check permissions for the `data_dir` and `database_path` specified in `config.json`.
 - **"No desired state" logs:** Your MQTT messages might not have the `state.desired.valid_fix: true` or `state.desired.timestamp` fields, or the `state.desired` object itself might be missing.
 Check the structure of your MQTT messages.

-## 12. License

-This project is part of a school final project (Course 172).